• Skip to content

 Teamwork: Employee values team interactions and works effectively with others.

 Is a team player and helps encourage and orient new team members.
-The employee is able to balance personal effort and project team effort.
+The employee can balance personal effort and project team effort.

 Communication: Employee communicates professionally with others and shares thoughts and ideas appropriately.

-Customer Focus: Employee understands who his/her customers are and proactively responds to customer needs and adheres to ministry service standards.
+Customer Focus: Employee understands who his/her customers are, proactively responds to customer needs, and adheres to ministry service standards.

 Attendance and Punctuality: Employee shows up for work at the assigned time and provides ample notice when unable to come to work.